abeytheo/abeytheo.github.io/_posts/2019-01-02-let-the-journey-begins.md

 ## Going Forward

 Phew, there goes my first blog post.
 Please give me some feedbacks as I am thriving to improve :) I have been working on several projects for my university courses and there are also some interesting projects I have in mind.
-So, expect more exciting contents head.
+So, expect more exciting contents ahead.
 Thanks for your time and happy new year 2019!